nasa-gibs/gibs-api-docs/docs/access-basics.md

 # Access Basics

 NASA's Global Imagery Browse Services (GIBS) visualizations are accessible through public standards-compliant web services, hosted on the [https://gibs.earthdata.nasa.gov](https://gibs.earthdata.nasa.gov) domain.
 Each service is accessed through service endpoints specific to the service and map projection.
 Visualizations within these services are available in pre-determined resolutions.
+For a full list of available visualizations, see the [Visualization Product Catalog](../available-visualizations/#visualization-product-catalog).

 The information on this page covers the following topics related to accessing GIBS visualizations: